thississid/facerecognitionappflask/README.md

 - Upload a face image and store the face encoding in a database.
 - Recognize faces from a webcam snapshot using face encodings stored in the database.
 - Simple user interface with Flask templates and image upload functionality.
+- Facenet model used for its light weight nature
 ## Requirements

 To run this application, you need to have the following installed: